hugsy/proxenet/docs/compil.md

 ```

 #### PolarSSL
-`proxenet` requires a recent version of the PolarSSL library (now called mbed
+`proxenet` requires a recent version of the `mbedtls` library,
-TLS), version 1.3 or above.
+version 1.3 or above.
 Support for version 1.2.x was definitively
 abandoned.

 The choice for PolarSSL as main SSL development library came because of its